 I spent a half week at the East Texas Medical Center (ETMC) Cardiac floor for COPD & hypertension.
 I’m on disability for COPD and asthma.
-Usually, my blood pressure isn’t bad, but in it was in mid-September 2016.
+Usually, my blood pressure isn’t bad, but it was high in mid-September 2016.
 It was my first overnight stay in a hospital in five years.
 Previously, I’d assumed my diet was okay because I eat a balanced diet.
 I’m no carnivore, for I like grain, vegetables/fruits, and dairy.
 My diet is if I see food, I eat it.
-Recently, I’d become aware of anti-inflammatory foods to cope with my Asthma-COPD Overlap Syndrome (ACOS). http://www.health.harvard.edu/staying-healthy/foods-that-fight-inflammation Foods that Fight Inflammation
+Recently, I’d become aware of anti-inflammatory foods to cope with my Asthma-COPD Overlap Syndrome (ACOS). http://www.health.harvard.edu/staying-healthy/foods-that-fight-inflammation Foods that Fight Inflammation Later at the annual Northeast Texas Community Health Worker (CHW) Coalition conference in July 2019, we heard that grocery store tours–including how to shop at a dollar store–are available in some sectors.
+That lecture was “Meeting your clients where they are to promote healthy changes,” by Ardis Reed.

 So I’ve been shopping with memories of the Cardiac Diet in my mind.
 Now, I check all foods for saturated fat, cholesterol, and sodium.
 I made sure I bought Mrs. Dash, the salt substitute, for starters.
 Texas Pete, a Louisiana type hot sauce, makes the cut with only 3% sodium per tsp.
 Texas Pete is the hot sauce for Church’s Chicken too.

 Cheese was on the not-there list at the hospital.
 So I surveyed all the cheese at Family Dollar.
 Much to my amusement, the lowest fat/lowest sodium cheese is the cheapest generic cheese in Family Dollar!
 It’s simply called, Singles, an “imitation pasteurized process cheese food.”
 Saturated fat is 5% and sodium is 9% per slice, and the package has 16 slices for a mere $1.25!
-However, it didn’t melt well, so I’ve switched to Shredded Velveeta at 10% saturated fat, and it tastes way better.
+However, it didn’t melt well, so I’ve tried Shredded Velveeta at 10% saturated fat, and it tastes way better.
+Then I found delicious, generic shredded Mexican 4 Cheese Blend with a comparable low-level of saturated fat; the four cheeses are Monterrey Jack, cheddar, asadero,and queso quesadilla.
+But the winner of the low saturated fat award for cheese goes to Family Dollar’s Salsa con Queso with only 4% saturated fat in a 2 tablespoon serving.
+Plus it’s ready for dipping whether you heat it or not.

 Unfortunately, that delicious slab of generic dark chocolate is off-the-scale for saturated fat at 41%!
 Hershey’s with Almonds has a staggering 71% saturated fat for the day.
 But all is not lost, Family Dollar chocolate syrup has no saturated fat!
 Here’s a pleasant surprise.
 Snack-Pack Chocolate Caramel Pudding has only 8% saturated fat and 5% sodium per cup.
 Furthermore, a four cup package only costs $1 at Family Dollar.